CloudStudiesAWS/weather-data/README.md

 	- Sample: SELECT * FROM "weather"."hottest_day" (return only one record, so it is not a problem to use select * without where)
  - Second: Using S3 Select
    - At Amazon S3, Check the sample file: cloud-studies-aws-analytics/output/hottest_day_region/09-12-2021/6f74ab1e-2b31-4781-a83d-cc63c5adc676.csv and select Actions> Query with S3 Select and execute a simple query to see the record on it

+*NOTE: The first execution when both csv files is uploaded at same time to s3, the output result is duplicated (same right result).
+The followings executions will delete old data and retain only one csv file result até the analytics output bucket.

 > That is all, I hope you enjoy it, I have a lot of fun building this, thank you! :D

 ---